Roni-Edwin/ground_states/README.md

 # Potential energy algo

 Code for potential energy minimsation algorithm.
+New one